ogkunald/Torrent-Drive-Telegram-Bot-Using-Colab/README.md

 ### What is the purpose of it?
 1. Since it is a Telegram bot ,you can access it from anywhere ,it will neither use your data or space.
-2. Because of the Google Servers high download and upload speed ,you can download torrents fast.
+2. Because of the Google Servers high download and upload speed ,you can stream torrents fast.
 3. You can download torrent upto 75 gb without any problem.

 # Screenshots